rayenbbs/E_commerce-Project-java/README.md

 DataBase Package: it has the DataBase loader class and all the .properties files that store all the data.
 (Login Database,Order History database,product database, promotion code database, shopping cart database)
 I will later explain why I chose a .properties file as storage.
 Entities Package: it contains all the classes of the entities I used in the project.(User,Product, Shopping Cart ect...)
-Controllers Package: it has the general classes that deal with a certain functionality and the menus that the controllers that are common for both customer and admin.
+Controllers Package: it has the general classes that deal with a certain functionality and the menus that are common for both customer and admin.
 Inside it there are two packages that contain specific controllers for Admin and Customer.

 ## **Why the .properties files?**